Posted on Friday, 11th June 2010 by Grace Massa Langlois

 - juice of 1/2 lemon

 To serve Mango & Lemon Syllabub:

 - For the syllabub, with a hand-held mixer or wire whisk, whip the heavy cream until slightly thickened.
 Add the lemon zest, lemon juice & honey, with a wooden spoon, stir to combine.
 Let sit for 2 to 3 minutes.

 - For the purée, put the flesh of 2 mangoes in a food processor or blender and blend to a purée.
 Add the honey and lemon juice and blend until smooth.
 With a spoon, stir in 3/4 of the finely chopped mango.
 Spoon the purée mixture into the base of 6 glasses.

 - Spoon the whipped cream mixture on top of the mango purée.

 - Garnish with the remaining 1/4 finely chopped mango and add a sprig of mint.

-Tags: after school treat, afternoon tea, citrus desserts, dessert, desserts, desserts in glasses, food, food photography, food photos, fruit, individual dessert, individual desserts, mango, parfait, pudding, quick and easy desserts, quick desserts, Summer desserts
+Tags: after school treat, afternoon tea, citrus desserts, dessert, desserts, desserts for entertaining, desserts in glasses, entertaining, food, food photography, food photos, fruit, individual dessert, individual desserts, layered desserts, mango, parfait, pudding, quick and easy desserts, quick desserts, Summer desserts, verrines